Nov 22, 2024

 Babb v.
 Wilkie: Age Discrimination and the "But-For" Standard for Public Sector Employees

-Old woman holding sign We are Equal Photo Source: Adobe Stock Image
+Smiling woman holding a sign that reads "WE ARE EQUAL."
+Photo Source: Adobe Stock Image

 In April of 2020, a Supreme Court made up of justices who ranged in age from 52 to 87 entered a ruling on a case regarding age discrimination of federal employees.
 One might imagine that a nation where octogenarian justices rule on its most important cases and where the largest voter turnout in history elected a 77-year-old as president respects the value of older workers.
 Unfortunately, even more than half a century after Congress enacted the Age Discrimination in Employment Act, older employees continue to face unfair workplace biases.
 While the forms of discrimination are often more subtle than before the ADEA, researchers suggest that workers over 40 continue to experience unfair workplace practices that impact their ability to obtain employment, maintain their jobs, and progress in their professions.